dgraham-io/hack_assembler/README.md

-Hack assembler written in Io for "The Elements of Computing Systems"
+Hack assembler written in Io for "The Elements of Computing Systems".
+Definitely one of my favorite CompSci books ever.